Scientific name: Pygoscelis papua

 Gentoo penguins are the third largest penguin species alive.
 Adults weigh 5–8 kg but how heavy they are depends on the phase in their annual cycle.
 Males tend to be larger than females but the difference can be difficult to see.

 A bright red-orange bill and conspicuous white eye patches make both adult and juveniles easily distinguishable from other species of penguin.

 Distribution and abundance

-Gentoo penguins (Pygoscelis papua) breed on subantarctic islands and on the Antarctic Peninsula in small to large colonies.
-Larger populations of gentoo penguins are found at South Georgia, the Falkland Islands and the Iles Kerguelen.
+Gentoo penguins have a large geographical range as they breed on many sub-Antarctic islands and on the Antarctic Peninsula.
+The largest populations of gentoo penguins are found at the Falkland/Malvinas Islands, South Georgia, and the Antarctic Peninsula.